 - Tap , then swipe left over the name of the person you want to remove.

 Are you getting too many notifications from your group?
-If you don’t want to leave a conversation, you can mute it:
+If you don’t want to leave a conversation, you can turn on Hide Alerts:

 - Open Messages and tap a group conversation.